 |June||The regiment with Posey’s Brigade and Anderson’s Division was transferred to the newly created Third Corps.|

-The regiment brought 305 men to the field.
+The 12th Mississippi Infantry Regiment was commanded at Gettysburg by Colonel William H. Taylor, bringing 305 men to the field.
 It was in reserve throughout the battle and lost only lost 1 man killed and 6 wounded.

 From the brigade monument on the Gettysburg battlefield: